-Using a VPN while traveling in China made our lives much more hassle-free, but in Belize, it really did change our lives.
+Using a VPN for travel in China made our lives much more hassle-free, but in Belize, it really DID change our lives.
 We were able to easily communicate with family using Skype, and I was able to participate in critical discussions that directly impacted my work.

 4. Access to Region-Locked Content